lizarias85/Project_3_Team_4/README.md

 ## Introduction

 This project utilized a dataset consisting of four image classes: Monkeypox, Chickenpox, Measles, and other.
-The project encompasses ML techniques such as Pytorch Lightning CNN, TensorFlow, and scikit-learn that were used for data sourcing, transformation, exploratory data analysis and model training.
+The project encompasses ML techniques such as Convolutional Neural Network (CNN), TensorFlow, and scikit-learn that were used for data sourcing, transformation, exploratory data analysis and model training.

 ## Features

-- Identify with a high accuracy rate the MPox virus via images
+- Identify with a high accuracy rate the MPox virus via images.
-- TBD
+- Train and test the model through classification using tensorflow.
 - TBD

 ## Data